Kismuz/btgym/README.md

 GitHub: http://github.com/openai/gym
 Documentation and community:
 https://gym.openai.com/
+****
 #### Outline:
-General purpose of this wrapper is to provide gym-integrated framework for running realistic experiments on algorithmic trading tasks, enabling simple and convinient exploration of decision-making algorithms.
+General purpose of this wrapper is to provide gym-integrated framework for running realistic experiments on algorithmic trading tasks, bridging RL decision-making algorithms and [almost] real world environments.
-###### This is not out-of-the-box-moneymaker, rather it is framework for exploration of complex non stationary real world environments.
+###### This is not out-of-the-box-moneymaker, rather it is framework for exploration of complex non stationary time-series based environments.
-###### This work is in early development stage, any reports, feedback and suggestions are welcome.
+###### This work is in early development stage, any reports, feedback and contributions are welcome.
+*****
 #### Current issues and limitations:
 - working alpha as of 17.06.17;
 - by default, is configured to accept Forex 1 min. data from www.HistData.com;